ryanwentzel/ryanlwentzel.com/collections/_resources/2024-05-10-new-heaven-and-new-earth.md

 Johnson, Dennis.
 "The New Heavens and New Earth." *Ligonier*.
 December 25, 2014. <a href="https://www.ligonier.org/learn/articles/new-heavens-and-new-earth" target="_blank" rel="nofollow">https://www.ligonier.org/learn/articles/new-heavens-and-new-earth</a>.

+Smith, Ian K. "10 Things You Should Know about the New Heavens and the New Earth." *Crossway*.
+August 20, 2019. <a href="https://www.crossway.org/articles/10-things-you-should-know-about-the-new-heaven-and-the-new-earth/" target="_blank" rel="nofollow">https://www.crossway.org/articles/10-things-you-should-know-about-the-new-heaven-and-the-new-earth/</a>

 ## Books and Journal Articles

 Alcorn, Randy. *Heaven: A Comprehensive Guide to Everything the Bible Says About Our Eternal Home*.
 Wheaton: Tyndale House, 2004.